theritik01/flask-fireworks-project/README.md

 Ensure Python is installed (version = 3.8)
 Download the Zip file or clone the repository.

-install mySQL seerver from https://dev.mysql.com/downloads/mysql/
+install mySQL server from https://dev.mysql.com/downloads/mysql/

 install dependencies using pip-